 - 9.14 The Plan could have significant impacts in respect of improving local access to healthcare, education, employment, food shopping, facilities and recreational resources (including open spaces and sports facilities) and in respect of promoting healthy and sustainable travel or non-travel choices.
 As previously noted growth is likely to deliver new educational, community and health facilities required to meet the needs of growing communities.
-New employment development is also proposed close to key settlements such as Swadlincote, Hatton, Hilton and Drakelow (Burton on Trent).
+New employment development is also proposed close to key settlements such as Swadlincote, Hatton, Hilton, Foston, Sinfin Moor (edge of Derby)and Drakelow (edge of Burton on Trent).
 Growth will also be supported by improvements to local walking and cycling provision and public transport provision.
-In particular development around Boulton Moor could support the delivery of a proposed park and ride facility, whilst elsewhere the plan will support the delivery of new integrated transport links around Sinfin (Derby), Woodville, Hatton and Drakelow. - 9.15 Evidence gathered for the preparation of the Plan through transport modelling, the Water Cycle Study and ongoing engagement with utility companies indicates that the growth proposed to 2028 (i.e. 13,454 homes which is equivalent to an increase in existing housing stock of around a third) will increase demand on existing infrastructure over the course of the Plan period.
+In particular development around Boulton Moor could support the delivery of a proposed park and ride facility, whilst elsewhere the plan will support the delivery of new integrated transport links around Sinfin (Derby), Woodville, Hatton and Drakelow. - 9.15 Evidence gathered for the preparation of the Plan through transport modelling, the Water Cycle Study and ongoing engagement with utility companies indicates that the growth proposed to 2028 (i.e. 12,618 homes) will increase demand on existing infrastructure over the course of the Plan period.
 The Plan is seeking to minimise the need for new infrastructure provision, by using headroom or capacity efficiently, although a number of strategic infrastructure projects will be required to support growth.
 These include new transport routes (Sinfin, Woodville, Hatton and Drakelow), capacity improvements to the sewerage (southern edge of Derby City) and electricity transmission systems (around Hilton Hatton, Church Broughton and the western edge of Derby City), water supply (villages in the South Staffordshire water supply area) and waste water treatment works improvements (around Swadlincote and Milton). - 9.16.
 The overall employment land needs of the Derby Housing Market Area have been calculated having regard to the overall growth in population and changing demographic needs of residents and proposed employment land need will be fully met through the proposed employment land allocations.